akeminvoke/limkokwing-test/README.md

     }
     ````````````````````````````````````````````````````````````````````````````````````````````````
       -> everytime when the user click the button remove, user index will decrease by one. so this will give a true a number of how                many input does the user typein.

          b)Back end
-         ->for the back end part I used the the number of name to loop the process since the number of name can be represent an index               of array for each users .
+         ->for the back end part I used the the number of name to loop the process since the number of name can be represent as a index               of array for each users .
-         ->hence everytime the loop is running then  $name index can be use to accees another array . in this case i use the NAME index            to find corelated age.
+         ->hence whenever the loop is running then  $name index can be use to accees another array.
+In this case i used the NAME index            to find corelated age.

          ````````````````````````````````````````````````````````````````````````````````````````````````